 We were able to leave our car at the hotel for free while we biked.
 Border crossings on a bike pre-COVID were painless.
 I just wish it didn’t take at least six hours for us to drive to Canada.

-Instead of going point to point between New Haven and Providence, two of us have done loop rides along most of it, sometimes using a campsite as a base, sometimes picking a trailhead for the day and driving to a hotel at the end of the day.
-Regardless, this area has some five-star, increasingly connected trails: the Farmington Valley trails, the Hop River and Air Line trails, the Washington Secondary Path.
-Bet the Charter Oak Greenway is too — here’s a new map from East Hartford east, showing it, the Hop River and part of the Air Line trails.
+I admit I haven’t ridden it all in one stretch.
+The two of us have done loop rides along most of it, sometimes using a campsite as a base, sometimes picking a trailhead for the day and driving to a hotel at the end of the day.
+Regardless, this area has some five-star, increasingly connected trails: the Farmington Valley trails and then east of Hartford, the Charter Oak Greenway, Hop River and Air Line trails, the Washington Secondary Path.

 So many blog posts: Farmington trails here and here, the Hop River here, Air Line Trail here and Washington Secondary here.